 Ancient man did not live long mainly due to diseases, sabre-tooth tigers and accidents so we will never know if the carbon they were rubbing into their skin to make tattoos would have killed them eventually.
 Probably not, as the carbon would have come from natural sources.
 While the body tries to reject anything injected into the dermis, the rate of rejection is likely less if the object is derived from natural sources such as wood carbon

 Modern day wearers of tattoos can not be quite so confident that what is in their tattoos ink is so natural.
 Tattoo ink is mostly made in China and India.
 Why is that a problem you might ask?
 I am sure you remember the 2008 baby formula scandal where dozens (if not thousands) of Chinese babies were poisoned with baby formula contaminated with melamine.
 And let’s face it, it is fairly safe to assume that Indian tattoo ink manufacturers won’t much care about the health and well-being of hipsters around the world using their product.
+So, is your tattoo ink going to make you sick?

 Alarmingly, the main health and safety organisation that most countries look to for guidance, rightly or wrongly, is the FDA in the USA.
 The FDA class tattoo ink as a cosmetic and so there are currently no controls around ingredients in tattoo inks.